Michelle Kendall

 Previously

-Before that I was a postdoc in the biomathematics group at Imperial College London with Caroline Colijn, where we developed methods and software for comparing evolutionary trees.
+My first PostDoc was in the biomathematics group at Imperial College London with Caroline Colijn, where we developed methods and software for comparing evolutionary trees.

 My PhD was in Information Security at Royal Holloway, University of London, with Keith Martin.
 I used combinatorial and probabilistic methods to answer questions about how to distribute cryptographic keys to secure networks of small devices.